cmu-mars/cmu-robotics/documents/p2-cp1.md

 in the test harness response to [ready](https://github.mit.edu/brass/cmu-robotics/blob/master/documents/swagger-yaml/cp1-th.md#post-ready).

+## List of log files

+Here is a list of paths to log files that we want saved from every test run:
+* Standard output
+* Standard error
+* All files in `~/cp1/`

 ## Test Procedure

 See overview above.
 In particular, this challenge problem will require a